DavidPDev/gdx-EmojiSupport/README.md

  - You can use emojis at greater or lower resolutions (will scale to the font size)
  - No cpu-cost in runtime (it's exactly the same as any other char)
  - Also supported in FreeType run-time generated fonts
+ - Supports multi-pages emojis (emoji atlas with more than one png).

 # Drawbacks:
  - Always need to call to FilterEmojis to translate double-char codes (unicode) to 0xB000+i chars